 All internship opportunities based in Geneva are posted here:

-- Intern Regional Bureau for Asia and the Pacific, Policy and Legal Unit.
+- Intern - Regional Bureau for Asia and the Pacific, Policy and Legal Unit.
 Closing date: 17 December 2018

 Internships in other UNHCR locations